blockifywp/plugin/readme.txt

 Blockify aims to simplify the WordPress site building process, by making small and unobtrusive enhancements to the block editor.
 Perfect for theme designers and developers who need additional functionality without having to learn React or configure build tools.

 Every block and extension included has been carefully chosen, in order to extend WordPress' functionality, rather than replacing it.
 Blockify is designed to work with any standard Full Site Editing block theme.
-There is also a free starter theme available to use as a quick wireframe for your next project - ([https://wordpress.org/themes/blockify](https://wordpress.org/themes/blockify)).
+For any development related issues, please submit an issue at [https://github.com/blockifywp/plugin](https://github.com/blockifywp/plugin).

 ### Block Extensions